the-ding-stroders/docker-nodecg/README.md

 * [nodecg-tiltify]() - Fetches charity donation information for display in the dashboard and on graphics.

 ## Run.
+One line.
+For your mind.

 `docker run -p 9090:9090 -v [config_directory]:/opt/nodecg/cfg thedingstroders/tds-nodecg`

 ## Build
-One line.
-For your mind.

-`docker build -t thedingstroders/tds-nodecg .`
+`DOCKER_BUILDKIT=1 docker build -t thedingstroders/tds-nodecg .`

+Note: The `DOCKER_BUILDKIT=1` part is required due to the NodeCG image setting the bundles directory as a volume, which sets the scenario presented in [moby/moby#3639](https://github.com/moby/moby/issues/3639).
+Unfortunately this means that, currently, Docker Hub's autobuild feature can't be used since it doesn't allow specifying the new experimental Buildkit.
+You'll have to build and push it yourself, or use another CI provider that supports this.